A Step-by-Step Guide to Selecting a Rug

 1. Get out your tape measures

 Measuring is vital when selecting a rug as you want it to fit within the space you have, but you don’t want it so small that it appears to be ‘floating’ in the room.
 Consider what furniture you have around it and as a rule of thumb, aim for there to be least 1 or 2 pieces of furniture which sit on top of the rug.
-For example, the Luso Rug by Calligaris or even the Jut Rug by Calligaris could easily have an armchair and coffee table situated on them with plenty of space to still see the pattern.
+For example, the Luso Rug by Calligaris could easily have an armchair and coffee table situated on it with plenty of space to still see the pattern.
 If you’re struggling to visualise it in the room, take some sheets of newspaper or wrapping paper and piece them together, laying them out on your floor so you can really get a feel for what the rug could look like once in situ.

 2. Consider the Shape